 One can also consider impairment of goodwill or assets when a business is sold, purchased, or merged.
 There are several potential reasons for an impairment in the book of accounts.
 One might be due to a fraudulent purpose of the purchaser.
 Another reason might be that the business people of the former corporation are replaced by new business people with limited knowledge of the business assets and control.
 A third reason might be that there is an outside influence on the transaction which alters the accounting equation.

-In order to deal with business events which cause impairment in book of accounts, it is important to first use business event accounting software and then follow certain procedures in order to track the events.
-One such procedure is use of bid strategies.
+In order to deal with business events that cause impairment in the book of accounts, it is important to first use business event accounting software that has data integration features.
+One such procedure is the use of bid strategies.
 A bid strategy makes use of the event data in order to generate strategies which can make better use of the data and minimize the risks of making errors in the process of purchasing an enterprise.
 Other procedures related to these events include review of financial statements and balance sheets for analysis and reporting purposes.
 This helps in the management of financial problems which might arise out of these events.

 There are many advantages of using a bid strategy in order to deal with business events which lead to impairment in cash flows.
 Firstly, the bid strategy makes use of the entire event data and hence this results in quick calculation of cash flows.
 Secondly, it saves time and effort in doing accounting as it makes use of business data table and performs complex operations which otherwise would be tedious and time consuming.
 Finally, it minimizes any loss of profits in case there is any event of non performance of an enterprise.
 The faster the sale, the faster the payment and the quicker the return on investment, and hence the company can achieve its goals in a faster manner and without much effort.